 between manufacturers guarantees continuing improvements.

-People: Cloning is illegal so if you have an example of an improved design, it is difficult to illegal to replicate it.
+People: Cloning is illegal so if you have an example of an improved design, it is difficult and illegal to replicate it.
 Even if you were to breed better humans, it takes many years to mature and verify intended improvements before you can perform the next breeding cycle.
 In other